StreamElements/docs/src/content/docs/websockets/topics/channel-stream-status.md

 ## Payload

+`isLive` is the payload's only field — the message carries no stream ID, title, or game.
+If the channel streams on several platforms at once, it stays `true` as long as at least one stream is live.

 | Parameter | Type | Description |
 | --- | --- | --- |
 | `data.isLive` | `boolean` | Whether the channel is currently live |

 ## Example

+Going live:

 ```json
 {